The mandate of the present Executive Board of IWRA is from January 2016 to December 2018.

 Awards Committee, James E. Nickum (Japan)

-James E. Nickum, with a Ph.D. from the University of California (Berkeley), has served as Editor-in-Chief of Water International since 2007.
-He is an advisor to the Faculty of Social Sciences of the University of Hong Kong for its Water Governance Research Programme.
+James E. Nickum, a resident of Japan with a Ph.D. from the University of California (Berkeley), has served on the past four Boards in a number of capacities and as Editor-in-Chief of Water International since 2007.
 He is also Professional Research Associate at the Centre for Water and Development, School of Oriental and Asian Studies, University of London.
 He is a widely published institutional economist specialising in various facets of water and environmental governance, especially but not exclusively in China, which he visited for the first time in 1974 on a delegation with Ven Te Chow.

 Publication Committee, Henning Bjornlund (Australia)